chiranthans23/chiranthans.github.io/content/posts/AI/stress-analysis-social-media/index.md

 > Code: pre-processor.ipynb

 ## Pre-processing
 Firstly, few uncessary columns such as the post_id, sentence_range is removed.
 Second, the subreddit category - a categorical data - is *OneHotEncoded*.
-Helper functions are run on the text of posts to clean them. *BERT base uncased* tokenizer from :hugging_face: is used to tokenize the text data.
+Helper functions are run on the text of posts to clean them. *BERT base uncased* tokenizer from 🤗 is used to tokenize the text data.
 Finally the pre-processed data is written to file.
 > Code: pre-processor.ipynb

 ## Model evaluation